 Research on open adoption is not new.
-In fact, the most thorough studies were conducted in the 1980s and 90s.
+The most thorough studies were conducted in the 1980s and ’90s.
 These were longitudinal studies that had amazing, almost identical results.

-The Minnesota/Texas Adoption Research Project, or MTARP, found that the self-esteem of children between ages four and 12 were not impacted in any way by either open or closed adoption.
+The Minnesota/Texas Adoption Research Project, or MTARP, found that the self-esteem of children between the ages of four and 12 was not impacted in any way by either open or closed adoption.
 Likewise, the parents of these children were not more or less satisfied by open adoptions.
 However, adoptees who had relationships with birth parents did prove to be more psychologically adjusted better than in closed adoptions.